Women's Journal

 READ ALSO

 Modern life is shaped by constant notifications, emails, and social media updates.
-While technology provides convenience, it also creates a sense of pressure to always be available.
-Many women describe feeling mentally crowded, as if there is little space left for rest or reflection.
-This constant stimulation can lead to fatigue, difficulty focusing, and a sense of being pulled in too many directions.
+While technology offers undeniable convenience, it also creates a pressure to always be available.
+Many women report feeling mentally crowded, with little space left for rest or reflection.
+This constant digital stimulation can lead to fatigue, difficulty focusing, and a sense of being pulled in too many directions at once.

 The Benefits of Living in the Present